Liguria: The foundation of Genoa

 The Genoa area has been inhabited since the fifth or fourth millennium BC.
 In ancient times this area was inhabited by Ligures (ancient people after whom Liguria is named).
 According to excavations carried out in the city between 1898 and 1910, the Ligure population that lived in Genoa maintained trade relations with the Etruscans and the Greeks, since several objects from these populations were found.
 In the 5th century BC the first town, or oppidum, was founded at the top of the hill today called Castello (Castle), which is now inside the medieval old town.
 The ancient Ligurian city was known as Stalia (Σταλìα), referred to in this way by Artemidorus Ephesius and Pomponius Mela; this toponym is possibly preserved in the name of Staglieno, some 3 km from the coast.
 Stalia had an alliance with Rome through a foedus aequum (equal pact) in the course of the Second Punic War (218-201 BC).
 The Carthaginians accordingly destroyed it in 209 BC.
 The town was rebuilt and, after the Carthaginian Wars ended in 146 BC, it received municipal rights.
 The original castrum then expanded towards the current areas of Santa Maria di Castello and the San Lorenzo promontory.
 Trade goods included skins, timber, and honey.
 Goods were moved to and from Genoa's hinterland, including major cities like Tortona and Piacenza.
 An amphitheater was also found there among other archaeological remains from the Roman period.

 Roman times

 During the first Punic War, the ancient Ligurians were divided, some of them siding with Carthage, others, including the inhabitants of Stalia (later Genoa), with Rome.
 Under Augustus, Liguria was designated a region of Italy (Regio IX Liguria) stretching from the coast to the banks of the Po River.
 The great Roman roads (Aurelia and Julia Augusta on the coast, Postumia and Aemilia Scauri towards the inland) helped strengthen territorial unity and increase communication and trade.
 Important towns developed on the coast, of which evidence is left in the ruins of Albenga, Ventimiglia and Luni.
+In 180 BC, the Romans, in order to dispose of Ligurian rebels in their seeking of the conquest of Gaul, they deported 47,000 Liguri Apuani, confining them to the Samnite area between Avellino and Benevento.